friendly/VCDR/Web/pages/other.md

 ## Additional vignettes and case studies

-Several examples and topics did not make it into the printed book.
+Several examples and topics did not make it into the printed book

 * [Visualizing GLMs for binary outcomes](extra/titanic-glm-ex.pdf)
 * [Classification and regression trees](extra/titanic-tree-ex.pdf)